Computation of the classifying ring of formal modules: Introduction and review of some known facts

-In the present paper I compute $L^A$ for certain classes of commutative ring $A$.
-These are apparently the first known full computations of $L^A$ in which $L^A$ fails to be polynomial.
-Specifically, the computations I make are as follows: \begin{itemize} \item In Theorem~\ref{main thm in hereditary case}, I prove the following: let $A$ be a commutative ring whose underlying abelian group is finitely generated and free, and let $S$ be a set of prime numbers such that the ring $A[S^{-1}]$ is hereditary.
+In the present paper we compute the ring $L^A$ for certain classes of commutative ring $A$.
+These are the first known full computations of $L^A$ in which $L^A$ fails to be polynomial.
+Specifically, the computations we make are as follows: \begin{itemize}[leftmargin=*] \item In Theorem \ref{main thm in hereditary case}, we prove the following: let $A$ be a torsion-free commutative ring, and let $S$ be a set of prime numbers such that the ring $A[S^{-1}]$ is hereditary.
 (If, for example, $A$ is already hereditary, then we can let $S$ be the empty set.)